kerouac018502/Canadian-tax-calculator/README.md

 **How To Use**

-The Wealthsimple 2021 Free Income Tax Calculator supports the following web page input fields that are mapped to a corresponding LibreOffice Calc named ranges:
+The Wealthsimple 2021 Free Income Tax Calculator supports the following web page input fields that are mapped to a corresponding LibreOffice Calc named range:
 * input field employmentIncome -> LibreOffice Calc named range IN_employmentIncome
 * selfEmploymentIncome -> IN_selfEmploymentIncome
 * rrspDeduction -> N_rrspDeduction